Updated February 3, 2022

 How to Prevent Evictions

-As with everywhere else in the nation, plenty of renters are having a difficult time paying their rent.
+As with everywhere else in the real estate market nationwide, plenty of renters are having a difficult time paying their rent.
 This reality is especially true during a pandemic when many places of employment are unable to reopen.
 If renters fall behind on their rent due to COVID-19, Michigan now has the Eviction Diversion Program (EDP).
 This program operates under the Michigan State Housing Development Authority (MSHDA).

 MSHDA is working in collaboration with the Department of Health and Human Services and the Michigan Supreme Court to uphold this program.
 Under the EDP, property investors can receive up to 90% of all unpaid rent as a lump-sum payment.
 If investors agree to accept this payment, they are required to waive late fees and allow renters to remain on the property.